 A final kind of rebate that is available to home solar customers is for home batteries.
 Battery incentives are still fairly new, but can be found in a few places.
-Battery installations also qualify for the federal tax credit as long as the batteries will be charged exclusively with solar power.
+Battery installations also qualify for the federal tax credit.

 The most well-known battery rebates come from California's Self Generation Incentive Program (SGIP).
 The SGIP program can help greatly reduce the installation costs of adding a home battery in California.

 Other places around the country offer battery incentives, as well.

 - The Connected Solutions battery program from National Grid is available to customers in Connecticut, Massachusetts, and Rhode Island.

 - Jacksonville Electric Authority in Jacksonville, Florida offers a solar battery incentive of $4,000 per qualified home or business battery system.